-Water supply and demand patterns change during normal, single dry, and multiple dry years.
 Cal Water has relied on the demand modeling described in Chapter 4 to forecast demands for normal, single dry and multiple dry years.
-The Oroville District is served by a combination of multiple sources, which are presented on a collective basis in the following tables.
-As described above, Cal Water's combination of purchased water and groundwater supply for the Oroville District is expected to be able to serve those demands in all year types through 2045.40
+As described above, Cal Water's supply for the Palos Verdes District is expected to be able to serve those demands in all year types through 2045.

 Table 7-2 shows the projected supply and demand totals for a normal year.
 The supply and demand totals are consistent with those in Table 6-9 and Table 4-3, respectively.
-Table 7-3 shows the projected supply and demand totals for the single dry year, and Table 7-4 shows the projected supply and demand totals for multiple dry year periods extending five years.
+Table 7-3 shows the projected supply and demand totals for a single dry year, and Table 7-4 shows the projected supply and demand totals for multiple dry year periods extending five years.